Union Pacific

 UP No. 814

 Mr. Bush comments further, "By the way, the engine is facing west, thus it's an 'in-bound' and is receiving certain service prior to placement in the house or simple turning.
 In some instances, the late power required so little work that they could be turned and sent the opposite direction, or placed back on their train to continue in the direction they'd been travelling upon arrival, without a visit to the house itself.
 I see the engine has an air connection made to the air line at the pilot, certainly for use in lubricating the rods with one of the big Alemite guns."
-Mr. Bush, a resident of Omaha, recently visited this site and reports that the limestone building behind, dating from about 1888, is still standing, although most other buildings and the coaling tower are gone.
+Mr. Bush, a resident of Omaha, visited this location several years ago and reported that the limestone building behind, dating from about 1888, was still standing, although most other buildings and the coaling tower were gone.

 UP No. 3838